gspeiliu/aklimate/README.md

 *Output*\
 An AKLIMATE model with the following components:
 * rf_stats : List of metrics and predictions from training run on all RF base learners.
 * kernels : RF kernels used in MKL training step.
-NULL id store_kernels is set to FALSE.
+NULL if store_kernels is set to FALSE.
-* kern_cv : if akl_pars$celnet is NULL, heyperparameter vectors examined during MKL cross-validation, along with matching metric scores.
+* kern_cv : if akl_pars$celnet is NULL, hyperparameter vectors examined during MKL cross-validation, along with matching metric scores.
 * rf_models : Set of RF base learners used to produce RF kernels for stacked MKL.
 * akl_model : Trained spicer MKL model, with either user-supplied elastic net hyperparameters, or the hyperparameters selected via CV tuning.
 * rf_pars_global : rf_pars argument
 * rf_pars_local : optimal RF parameters for each RF base learner.
-Those will be the same (with the exception of ntree) as the rf_pars_global parameters except if rf_pars$oob_cv was specified by the user.
+Those will be the same (with the exception of ntree) as the rf_pars_global parameters unless rf_pars$oob_cv was specified by the user.
 * akl_pars : akl_pars argument
 * dat_grp : dat_grp argument
 * idx_train : Vector of training data instances.